stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/index.md

  * Loads the Composer PHP class autoloader
  * Hands control over to `[api:Director]`

-While you usually don't need to modify the bootstrap on this level, some deeper customizations like adding your own manifests or a performance-optimized routing might require it.
+While you usually don't need to modify the bootstrap on this level, some deeper customisations like adding your own manifests or a performance-optimised routing might require it.
 An example of this can be found in the ["staticpublisher" module](https://github.com/silverstripe-labs/silverstripe-staticpublisher/blob/master/main.php).
 The modules instructs web servers to route through its own `main.php` to determine which requests can be cached before handing control off to SilverStripe's own `main.php`.